shannon112/Poneglyph/I2C/README.md

 }
 ```
 - GY-80 consists 5 different sensors and the GY-521 consists 3 different sensors.
 But there are only 5 device address.
-- The device address and internal registers address can be found in datasheet
+- The device address and internal registers address can be found in datasheet.

 # Open Drain v.s.
 Push Pull
 When you configure the GPIO pin of a microcontroller as Output.
 The Output pin can either be as Open-Drain type or  Push-Pull Type.
 Both these configurations tell us how the GPIO pin of uC is designed internally.
 In most cases the push-pull type will be more advantageous than Open Drain Type.
 And modern MCUs have Push-Pull type [3]